 An AI agent for software developers is a system that can take a task, understand context, make decisions, and act — without constant human direction at each step.
 Unlike a code autocomplete tool (which reacts to a single prompt), an AI agent reasons across multiple steps, remembers context, uses tools like code search or web browsing, and iterates toward a goal.

 In 2026, the dominant coding agents — Claude Code, Cursor, Codex, GitHub Copilot with agent mode — operate at the repository level.
 They can read multiple files, make cross-file changes, run tests, and iterate.
-55% of engineers use AI agents regularly.
-70% use two to four tools simultaneously.
+According to the 2025 Stack Overflow Developer Survey, 84% of developers now use or plan to use AI tools in their workflow, with 51% using them daily.

 What's emerged as the real differentiator isn't which agent you use — it's how clearly you specify the task.
 Agents that receive vague, decontextualized instructions produce incorrect or incomplete output.
+As RedMonk's analysis of agentic IDEs found, codebase context awareness is the top capability developers want from their AI tools.
 The developers shipping consistently with AI agents are the ones who've solved the specification problem, not the ones who switched to a newer model.
 The ai coding assistant for developers that matters most might not be the one writing the code — it might be the one planning what the code should do.

 Ready to Ship Without Rework?